-The appellant spends approximately 25 percent of her time performing administrative support duties, 10 percent on human resources support, and 10 percent on custodial officer functions.
-These include administering the hunt program by proof reading and ordering applications and regulations for the various hunts held at the refuges; issuing permits; and verifying, tracking, and reporting fees collected; and transmitting fees to the agency finance center.
-This program involves several thousand hunt applications and fee payments of approximately \$50,000 per year.
-The appellant rotates with others in answering the phone and assisting visitors and provides general and limited technical information, e.g., special use permits, to the public.
+The appellant spends approximately 10 percent of her time performing administrative support duties, 10 percent on human resources support, and 5 percent on clerical property functions.
+These include administering the hunt program by proof-reading and ordering applications and regulations for the various hunts held at the refuges; issuing permits; and verifying, tracking, and reporting fees collected; and transmitting fees to the agency finance center.
+This program involves several thousand hunt applications resulting in fee payments totaling approximately \$50,000 per year.
+The appellant may answer the phone and assist visitors and provides general and limited technical information, e.g., special use permits, to the public.
 She prepares time and attendance documentation, including identification of overtime and other special pay authorizations, for all employees and maintains payroll records.
 She ensures codes are properly charged and changes cost codes as needed.
 The appellant prepares a variety of standard reports and reconciles reports transmitted by higher agency levels.
-She composes routine correspondence; occasionally prepares procedures for internal administrative operations such as how to submit time and attendance reports and how to coordinate hunt activities; provides guidance to refuge staff on administrative matters and procedures; and serves as property custodial officer for property of limited value.
+She composes routine correspondence; occasionally prepares procedures for internal administrative operations such as how to submit time and attendance reports and how to coordinate hunt activities; and provides guidance to refuge staff on administrative matters and procedures.
 The appellant initiates personnel action requests and provides general human resources information and forms completion assistance to employees (benefits, thrift savings plan, leave, personnel policies and procedures, etc).
 She refers employees to the regional office for more complex inquiries.
 The appellant performs office automation duties using several systems in conjunction with her overall responsibilities.
-She also oversees the work of a lower graded part-time assistant when one is assigned.
+She also oversees the work of a lower graded part-time assistant when one is assigned and the work of any assigned state correctional department work release program inmates.